Armed Forces Service Medal: Criteria

 One award of the Armed Forces Service Medal is authorized for each designated military operation.
 Only one AFSM is awarded for multiple deployments for the same designated operation.
 Subsequent awards are denoted by wearing a bronze service star on the AFSM suspension and service ribbon.

 A silver service star is worn in lieu of five bronze service stars.

 Approved operations

 As an exception to Department of Defense policy, the Armed Forces Expeditionary Medal and the Armed Forces Service Medal may be awarded concurrently for Operations Joint Guard and Joint Endeavor.
+While Operation Sharp Guard was conducted during the Bosnia War, the Veterans of Foreign Wars refuses to accept Veterans of the Bosnian War who received the Armed Forces Service Medal.